M4rcusBC/EvilPortal-Templates/README.md

 A curated collection of EvilPortal templates tailored for ESP32 Marauder software.
 Compatible with FlipperZero and other platforms.

+View the *'info.md'* file for each respective directory for more information.

 ## Features

 - Curated EvilPortal templates.